Raleigh Pre-Sale Property Prep for Sellers & Agents

 • Gas line work of any kind — consult a licensed NC gas contractor

-• Structural or load-bearing changes — consult a licensed structural engineer and a properly licensed contractor
+• Structural or load-bearing changes (work on walls or framing that help hold up the house) — consult a licensed structural engineer and a properly licensed contractor

 • Roofing systems — consult a licensed roofing contractor and have a proper inspection completed

-• Any work involving suspected asbestos, lead paint, or mold — consult a licensed abatement professional; never skip testing or remediation steps
+• Any work involving suspected asbestos, lead paint, or mold — consult a licensed abatement (safe removal) professional; never skip testing or cleanup steps

 If a pre-inspection surfaces issues in any of those categories, we'll tell you plainly and point you toward the right licensed professional.
 Addressing those items properly — not skipping them — is the right move before listing.